b-nirav/influenza-season/README.md

 * California, New York will belong to high-risk category.
 * Texas, Pennsylvania, Florida, Illinois, and Ohio will belong to medium risk category.

 For more thorough analysis, I urge you to visit Tableau Dashboard.
+It will also help you clarify any questions you may have.